MIT SPURS/Humphrey Collaboration

 Mentors.
 The APA International Division (APA-ID) seeks to identify members who would like to mentor one or more Fellows (mentees).
 Mentors will be expected to meet for about one hour, either in-person or online, every two to three weeks with their mentees to discuss shared interests.
 We propose that these meetings would occur between early September and November 2021, but ultimately the schedule will be finalized by the mentor in consultation with the mentee.
 After those initial meetings, the mentor can decide whether and how they want to continue engaging.
 There may be multiple ways to engage in a fruitful two-way relationship.
 For example, mentors might share the nature and scope of their professional work, how organizations operate, and/or discuss specific projects which may be of interest to the Fellows.
 Conversely, the Fellows could share their professional experience.
 One major goal is to expose the Fellows to the professional values which US planners adhere to in their daily work.
 If relevant, mentors might give the Fellow an office tour, either in-person or virtually.
 Or mentors might invite mentees to a meeting, perhaps for a project review or to attend a public meeting to show them how public engagement is facilitated in the US.

 Professional Affiliation (PA) Sponsorship.
 As part of their program requirements in the US, the international Fellows will also be looking for a PA Sponsorship, which entails unpaid work at a planning organization for 30 or more days.
-The work can be research, consulting, participation in projects, or other forms of engagements that would be of interest to both work sponsors and Fellows.
+The work can be research, consulting, participation in projects, or other forms of engagement that would be of interest to both work sponsors and Fellows.
 This type of professional affiliation can be done in various settings, ranging from a private planning firm to a university-affiliated department or center to a public planning agency.
-The work involved, on the part of the Fellows, could be spread throughout the academic year, perhaps as one day per week, or their assignments could be concentrated during MIT breaks (winter break is from mid-December to late-January and summer break is from mid-May through mid-June--when the Fellows must return to their home countries).
+The work involved, on the part of the Fellows, could be spread throughout the academic year, perhaps as one day per week, or their assignments could be concentrated during MIT breaks (winter break is from mid-December to late January, and summer break is from mid-May through mid-June--when the Fellows must return to their home countries).
 Not only does the PA Sponsor get free support from an experienced, mid-level professional, but it is also an opportunity to initiate or further develop business connections in a specific country.
 The MIT-SPURS program can cite many successful examples of this mutual benefit between PA Sponsors and Fellows.

 Since we are starting a new process of reciprocal relationship-building between APA and the SPURS /Humphrey Program, our proposed format this year will be somewhat experimental; we intend to monitor the mentor/mentee relationships with feedback from PA Sponsors, mentors, and Fellows.
 We are open to suggestions regarding how to foster such relationships as long as the basic goals of the Hubert Humphrey program are incorporated in any innovative arrangement proposed in consultation with Fellows.
 Thank you for considering our request.